-- Bereavement counseling or services (including volunteers or clergy), family counseling or training services, and marriage counseling or training services. - Education or educational therapy other than covered education for selfmanagement of diabetes.
+- Bereavement counseling or services (including volunteers or clergy), family counseling or training services, and marriage counseling or training services. - Education or educational therapy other than covered education for selfmanagement of diabetes or nutrition education.

 Genetic Testing later in this section.